The What And How Of Building A Unique Brand Visual Identity

 Brands with a distinctive visual identity

-- Dropbox: This vibrant, colourful and imagery-heavy brand have a clear aesthetic, which is injected into every element of their brand.
-From their social media to their website, their visual cues merge creativity and functionality, and celebrate coming-togethers of ideas, colour, typography, art, illustration, and photography.
+- Dropbox: This vibrant, colourful and imagery-heavy brand has a clear aesthetic, which is injected into every element of its brand.
+From their social media to their website, their visual cues merge creativity and functionality and celebrate coming-togethers of ideas, colour, typography, art, illustration, and photography.

 - Nike: The sportswear giants are recognisable from their swoosh alone.
 This infamous symbol is synonymous with Nike’s brand identity and embodies their dominant, authentic, innovative, aspirational, global and empowering persona.
 From their social presence to their website – they sell real stories with real faces of all abilities, genders, races, ages and athletic abilities.
 Their use of imagery makes them relatable and approachable – and when scaled across their services and products – enables them to reach and retain global audiences.